Dennis The Fox: 1971-72: Mothertrucker

-1973-85: The Music Biz
+1973-85: The Music Business

-Caldirola managed to sell the bulk of his Mothertrucker LP stock, without achieving his dream of becoming a global rock star.
-But he did create a music career that lasted well into his thirties.
+Caldirola managed to sell the bulk of his Mothertrucker LP stock; He had not managed to become a global rock star, but he had created a music career that lasted well into his thirties.
 A list of notable highlights from this period would include his time in 1976 playing keyboards with a revived first generation local band, Tiny Tony & the Statics.

-Then, between 1979 and 1981, Caldirola hooked up with Thom Bell – the esteemed Philadelphia-based producer who a long track record of scoring hits for the likes of the Delfonics, Dionne Warwick, and the Stylistics.
+Between 1979 and 1981, Caldirola collaborated with Thom Bell, a Philadelphia-based producer who has worked with the Delfonics, Dionne Warwick, and the Stylistics.
 Bell had recently relocated to Seattle where he began working out of the town’s best studio, Kaye Smith, cutting tracks there with artists including Elton John and the Spinners.
 Caldirola worked as a Professional Manager with Mighty Three Music – the publishing arm of Philadelphia International Records and Thom Bell Productions – where he assessed new songs, coached songwriters, and steered worthy songs to many nationally recognized artists.
-Along the way, a few of Caldirola’s originals also got placed with up-and-coming singers.
-In 1980 Dee Dee Bridgewater released her version of “When Love Comes Knockin’”, which Caldirola co-wrote with Joe Erickson from the funk band Push – as producer, Bell took a writer's credit).
-Then in 1981 Phyllis Hyman recorded their “Just Another Face In The Crowd.”
+Several of Caldirola’s originals also got placed with up-and-coming singers.
+In 1980, Dee Dee Bridgewater released her version of “When Love Comes Knockin’”, which Caldirola co-wrote with Joe Erickson from the funk band Push – as producer, Bell took a writer's credit.
+In 1981, Phyllis Hyman recorded their “Just Another Face In The Crowd.”

 That same year Jr. Cadillac – the Northwest's premiere roots rock band (as founded in 1970 by members of several first generation rock bands including: the Wailers, Frantics, Sonics, Redcoats, and Mark V) – released a recording of “(The Original) Comeback Girl” co-written by Caldirola with the band's leader, Ned Neltner.
 In 1981 Caldirola also moved back to Italy where he assembled a rockabilly band, Dennis & the Jets, who became very popular up through 1984 when he returned to Seattle.

-Caldirola carried on in various entertainment industry roles including: working as: a booking agent with Far West Entertainment; an assistant cruise director on board ships for the Princess Cruise line (1981–1983); deputy cruise director for Sundance Cruises (1985–1986).
-Ever the showman, Caldirola eventually also launched a new career as a popular auctioneer-for-hire, and simultaneously took on the ongoing role as Executive Director of Seattle's annual Festa Italiana, the Italian festival at Seattle Center.
+Caldirola held entertainment industry roles including: working as: a booking agent with Far West Entertainment; an assistant cruise director on board ships for the Princess Cruise line (1981–1983); deputy cruise director for Sundance Cruises (1985–1986).
+Caldirola also launched a new career as a popular auctioneer-for-hire, and simultaneously took on the ongoing role as Executive Director of Seattle's annual Festa Italiana, the Italian festival at Seattle Center.